This thing first appeared in Writers Bloc, 22 Nov 2016.

-In the last two months a book that I have written, Keep The Lion Hungry, went from a state very close to abandonment, to finding an agent and then a publisher.
+In the last two months a book that I have written, The Everlasting Sunday, went from a state very close to abandonment, to finding an agent and then a publisher.
 As above, it’s all very strange.

 I’m not certain that the story of how this novel came to find a home is compelling, even less that it’s inspiring, but a brief study of its errors and frustratingly ponderous nature may prove beneficial.